 This is a bad idea.
 Just because YOU love the idea doesn’t mean it’s the exact idea the majority of your audience is going to fall in love with.

-Sometimes the stars align and sometimes you just need to bite your tongue and create the course people want even when there’s an idea that you really love sitting on the table.
+Sometimes the stars align and sometimes you just need to bite your tongue and create the online course people want even when there’s an idea that you really love sitting on the table.

 So, take ALL THREE IDEAS, and SELL THEM (metaphorically) to your audience.